IQSEC2

 Symptoms

-Because the IQSEC2 gene is important in the development and function of brain cells, many people who have IQSEC2-related syndrome have:
+Because the IQSEC2 gene is important for brain activity, many people who have IQSEC2-related syndrome have:

 • Intellectual disability